 Myself and the kids moved back to the UK in 2016, and I soon began working within the NHS in I.T. for the Community District Nurses, from this I have gained this position working with Primary Care Academy.

 I live with my partner Melanie and between us have 7 children (kidults), very busy household !!

-Any of our spare time (if any!) consists of running around for the kids and walking our pet child "Buddy the schnoodle".
+Any of our spare time (if any!) consists of running around for the kids and walking our pet child "Buddy the Schnoodle".

-My career in nursing started in 2000 as a RGN at North Manchester General Hospital.
-I specialised as an Intensive Care Nurse for 9 years before moving on to working for skills for health, a non profit organisation supporting commissioned and non-commissioned health care programme across the North West.
+My career in nursing started in 2000 as an RGN at North Manchester General Hospital.
+I specialised as an Intensive Care Nurse for 9 years before moving on to working for skills for health, a non-profit organisation supporting commissioned and non-commissioned health care programme across the North West.
 In 2017 I joined Tameside and Glossop Integrated Care NHS Foundation Trust to support the legacy Trainee Nursing Associate Programme.
 I then had the opportunity to join the PEF team and continue to support TNA's and other pre-registration programmes across Midwifery, the acute and community hospital.

 I started my career in a busy London teaching hospital but I always knew I wanted to be based in the community.
 For 8 years I worked as a Children's Community Nurse in a wonderful team in Hertfordshire where I obtained my MSc in Specialist Community Nursing.
 I also completed the Clinical Practice Teacher course which allowed me to support pre-registration students, community nurses and students on the post-graduate specialist community course.